Willy-McNamara/FEC/README.md

 # Front-end, eCommerce Project

 Given client specifications for functionality and the mock up pictured below, my team was tasked with standing up the front for a clothing E-tailer.
 I was specifically responsible for the Product Overview (top section), which is demo'd below.
-Using a list of provided API routes to retrieve information about any given product, I build and deployed this fully functional user interface in about a weeks time.
+Using a list of provided API routes to retrieve information about any given product, I built and deployed (on an AWS c2) this fully functional user interface in about a weeks time.

 # Client Mock Up
 This is what I was attempting to recreate, with a hint of my own flavor!